---------------------------------------------------------

 Potatoes like rich, organic, loose soil.
 If the soil is hard or compacted the tubers will not grow at all or they will grow misshaped.
 If you have the space and good soil, potatoes can be planted in rows right in the ground.
 I grow my potatoes in a raised bed so I can control the quality of the soil.
 Potatoes can also happily grow in large containers, bags, towers and more!

 Be sure to practice crop rotation when growing potatoes.
-To prevent plant diseases from accumulating in the soil, do not plant your potatoes where members of the nightshade family have grown in the previous two years (tomatoes, potatoes, peppers, eggplant)
+To prevent plant diseases from accumulating in the soil, do not plant your potatoes where members of the nightshade family have grown in the previous year (tomatoes, potatoes, peppers, eggplant)

 Preparing the seed

-When growing potatoes, you want to start with quality certified seed potatoes.
+When growing potatoes, you want to start with quality seed potatoes.
 Can you grow potato plants from potatoes you bought at the grocery store that have sprouted?
 Yes, you *can* do it, but you will see much better harvests from seed potatoes.
-Store bought potatoes are treated with chemicals to help preserve them and keep them from sprouting which is obviously not good if you want them to sprout!
-If you have to use store bought potatoes, choose organic so they will be untreated.
+Grocery store potatoes are treated with chemicals to help preserve them and keep them from sprouting in your pantry.
+This is obviously not good if you want them to sprout!
+If you have to use store-bought potatoes, choose organic so they will be untreated.

-Certified seed potatoes will also be guaranteed to be disease free.
-There are several diseases potatoes are susceptible to, they can not only effect the current year’s crop, but could also contaminate your soil for future years.
+Certified seed potatoes will also be guaranteed to be disease-free.
+There are several diseases potatoes are susceptible to.
+They can affect the current year’s crop, but could also contaminate your soil for future years.
 It’s best not to risk it and just start with seed potatoes.

 If you order your seed potatoes and they come before you are ready to plant them, store them in a cool, dark location.
 This will keep them from sprouting prematurely.
-Before cutting them, if you stored them in the refrigerator, or a cold basement or garage, let the potatoes sit out at room temperature for about a week.
+If you store them in the refrigerator, or a cold basement or garage, let the potatoes sit out at room temperature for about a week before planting.

 You should cut each seed potato into several pieces.
 You want to ensure you have at least two eyes per piece.
-After cutting the potatoes up, lay them on some newspaper and let them sit for a few days so the newly cut pieces can form a protective “scab”.
+After cutting the potatoes up, lay them on some newspaper and let them sit for a day.
+This will allow the newly cut pieces to form a protective “scab”.
 It will help them retain moisture and prevent rotting once in the ground.

 Planting